“The slickest way in the world to lie is to tell the right amount of truth at the right time-and then shut up.”― Robert A. Heinlein

 After all these years I’m not sure I’ve made my own story 100% clear.
 I haven’t purposefully left out any vital details, but I do think I’ve failed to highlight certain facts.

 For example, I’ve written a lot about the money my husband and I saved prior to the time my children were born.
-I’ve also written about quitting my six figure job as a result of those savings.
+I’ve also written about quitting my high paying job as a result of those savings.

 It’s true that we were millionaires by the time I walked away from work, but it’s also true that I wouldn’t have quit my job if my husband wasn’t still employed.
 Have I made that clear to my readers?
 I’m not sure.